By placing their lives in grave danger, the Yamabushi purify themselves of the blemishes of the human condition.

 Shugendo is not a sect with the pejorative direction!
 It is an extremely old tradition whose practice requires : Fluency with the Japanese language, capacity to remain in Japan at the temple for a long time to study and practise, and the ability pass the tests necessary to be able to go more deeply into the study.
 Like the Knights of Europe in the search for the Grail, Shugendo is more a Spiritual Order that a religious movement even if its statute in Japan is that of a Buddhist school.
 Shugendô is much more than Buddhism.
 In addition, ancestral shugendô never tries to proselytize !
 It does not seek to grow in a number, only to perpetuate a thousand-year-old tradition.
 This is the tradition of the Shogoin Temple, which is one of the oldest in Kyoto.
 Considerable new "sects" of Japan, with individuals dressed like Yamabushi, sow confusion in the mind of those who do not know and understand true Shugendô and who hasten to seize onto this bad image.

-I had to study all the schools of Shugendô to know all the different doctrines which characterize them and I found in the Honzan-Shugen school of the Shogoin temple, to be the best for the western practitioners.
+I had to study all the schools of Shugendô to know all the different doctrines which characterize them.
 Considerable numbers of ancestral Japanese schools of esoteric Buddhism (mikkyo) are not the paragons of virtue they are sometimes thought to be, in particular in Shingon or Zen.
 It is an absolute disaster for he who would try to follow this labyrinth of the new “sects”, the bad schools and the schools with mercantile goals.
-It took me twenty years to finally find this rare jewel that is a sincere and true school, with genuine traditions and individuals.
+It took me twenty years to finally find this rare jewel that is a sincere and true schools, with genuine traditions and individuals.
 But great thoughtfulness is required to become a member of it, not as simple as filling in a form.
-It is necessary to make strong efforts like learning Japanese and passing the examinations of entry and exit of the temple, of the Buddhist university.
-One can be expelled or put out (Hamon) if one creates faults which harm the community or respect for human dignity.
+It is necessary to make strong efforts like learning Japanese and passing the examinations of entry and exit of the temples.
 To be a Yamabushi is not simple; it should be deserved!

 The Shugendo of the old temples Shogoin Monzeki, Kimpusenji, Tonan-in, Sambôin-Daigoji, Chikurin-in, Sakuramotobô, Kizoin, Ryusenji and Haguro Shozenin, Seigandoji is worthy of confidence, interest and does not have to be compared to an "unhealthy sect".
-I am saying this against such sects as "Agon-shu, Gédatsu-kai, Risho-kai" which sometimes use in their ceremonies the behaviour of Yamabushi! or some new shugendo group who are making "pseudo-monk-shugenja" in only few days (mika-bozu) .
-Some of this new religion are saying big liars using wrong words against priesthood as "Kôryu-shugen" ("Old school shugen" which is new shugen sect) .
+I am saying this against such sects which sometimes use in their ceremonies the behaviour of Yamabushi; or some new shugendo groups who are making "pseudo-monk-shugenja" in only few days (mika-syugenjya).
+Some of this new religions are saying big historical & doctrinal liars, using wrong words against traditional priesthood, as "Old school shugen" which is new shugen sect bornt around 21 century.
 It's making confusion inside neophyt mind...
 Mistrust and vigilance!